 An expression is called referentially transparent if it can be replaced with its corresponding value without changing the program's behavior. ~ John C. Mitchell (2002).
 Concepts in Programming Languages, via the wikipedia page on referential transparency.

 Referential transparency allows you to ask for the next frame of a game, and compare it to the expected frame definition, confident that they will always always be equivalent, provided your expected value is correct.
 Which means that if you have referentially transparent frames, then you can test them!
-Example in nonsense pseudo code:
+Example in made up pseudo code:

 val gameTime = GameTime.is(Seconds(123)) val actual: (Model, View) = MyGame.calculateNextFrame(gameTime) val expected: (Model, View) = (expectedModel, expectedView) assert(actual == expected)